bparanj/crystal/programming/iac/docs/next/waf.md

 ### Step 3: Provision Infrastructure with Terraform, Including AWS WAF

-Now, you'll use Terraform to provision your AWS infrastructure, including EC2 instances from the AMIs created by Packer, and set up AWS WAF for protection.
+Now, you'll use Terraform to provision your AWS infrastructure,  EC2 instances from the AMIs created by Packer, and set up AWS WAF for protection.

 1. **Define your infrastructure** in a Terraform configuration (`main.tf`).
 This includes your EC2 instances, any necessary networking infrastructure (VPC, subnets), and AWS WAF resources.